Skip to content

 Wrist camera

-Each of our reference designs includes a wrist camera on the arm, equipped with a fisheye lens to increased the field of view.
+Each of our reference designs includes a wrist camera on the arm, equipped with a fisheye lens to increase the field of view.
+The steps below describe how to install these components onto your arm.

 Use the Kinova fisheye mount to install the fisheye lens.
 See video (2x speed):

-Here are example views from the Kinova camera, both with and without the fisheye lens:
+Here are example views from the Kinova camera, with and without the fisheye lens:

 Use the Logitech fisheye mount to install the fisheye lens.
 See video (2x speed):